babylonchain/staking-indexer/README.md

 If the `--start-height` is not specified, the indexer will retrieve the start height first from the database which saves the `last_processed_height`.
-If the database is empty, the start height will be retrieved from the `base-height` defined in the config file.
+If the database is empty, the start height will be retrieved from the earliest `activation_height` defined in the global parameters file.
-The `base-height` is a height before which no staking transactions have been included in.
+The earliest `activation_height` is a height before which no staking transactions have been included in.
-Note that if the database is empty, the indexer will strictly start from the `base-height`.
+Note that if the database is empty, the indexer will strictly start from the earliest `activation_height`.
 If the database is not empty, the user can specify a height that is not higher than `last_processed_height + 1` via `--start-height`.
 This is to ensure that no staking data will be missed.

-To run the staking indexer, we need to prepare a `global-params.json` file which defines all the global params that are used across the BTC staking system.
-The indexer needs it to parse staking transaction data.
-The definition of global params can be found [here](./doc/staking.md#staking-parameters).
-An example of the global params can be found in [test-params.json](./itest/test-params.json).

-The program reads the file from the home directory by default.
-The user can specify the file path using the `--params-path` flag.

 ### Tests